Restless Chipotle

 Tips

-• I used shredded cheese to save time
+• I used shredded cheese to save time - grating from a block is always the better choice.

-• Make sure the cream cheese is at room temperature
+• Make sure the cream cheese is at room temperature.

-• Add more mayonnaise if you want a creamier spread
+• Add more mayonnaise if you want a creamier spread.

-• You should let pimento cheese sit in the refrigerator for an hour or so to let the flavors blend
+• You should let pimento cheese sit in the refrigerator for an hour or so to let the flavors blend.

-• Use it for sandwiches, on top of burgers, on crackers, or as a dip
+• Use it for sandwiches, on top of burgers, on crackers, or as a dip.

 Storage